-Presently, our United Way offers three funding streams to non-profits: Annual Allocations, Venture Grants and Community Impact Initiative Grants.
-Venture Grants and Community Impact Initiative Grants are open to any non-profit offering services in the Capital Region.
+Presently, our United Way offers three funding streams to non-profits: Annual Allocations and Community Response Fund Grants.
+Community Response Fund Grants are open to any non-profit offering services in the Capital Region.
 Annual Allocations are only open to previously selected and approved programs.
 Information on these funding opportunities can be found here.

 Training and Technical Assistance: